jneidel/jneidel.com/content/misc/what-is-nlp/index.md

 - How do I get into a desired state[^desired-state]?
 - How do I get rid of a fear/phobia[^phobia] or a limiting belief[^limiting-belief]?
+- How do I change my subconcious, automatic reactions[^six-step]?

 I'm sure, the way that I see NLP will expand, as continue on my NLP journey.